nuxe/ChatLlama/README.md

 # ChatLlama

-ChatLlama is a native iOS application that provides a ChatGPT-style interface for interacting with locally hosted Ollama models.
-The app features a modern, responsive chat interface built with UIKit and MessageKit.
+ChatLlama is a native iOS & Mac app that provides a modern chat interface for interacting with the Ollama and OpenAI models.
+The app supports both OpenAI's models and locally hosted Ollama models, featuring a clean and responsive chat interface built on top of MessageKit.

-## Features

-- 🎯 Clean, intuitive chat interface
-- 💬 Real-time streaming responses from Ollama
-- 🎨 Beautiful message bubbles with user/bot differentiation
-- 🔄 Asynchronous message handling
-- 🌐 Local network communication with Ollama
-- ⚡️ Fast and responsive UI

 ## Requirements

-- iOS 14.0+
+- iOS 18.2+
-- Xcode 14.0+
+- Xcode 16.0+
-- Mac running Ollama (for the language model backend)
+- For Ollama: Mac running Ollama
-- Local network access between iOS device and Mac
+- For OpenAI: Valid API key

 ## Installation